-Without the aerial roots, the plant can lose its support or becomes unable to climb.
+Without the aerial roots, Monsteras can lose their stand and become unable to climb.

-- Gently grab the root that is damaged or diseased or overgrowing.
+- Select the root that is damaged, diseased, or overgrowing.

-- Ensure that you do not trim too close to the node, or else you can damage the stem.
+- Ensure not to trim too close to the node, or you can damage the stem.

 How to Propagate Monstera Aerial Roots?

-You should select a new portion of the plant that contains at least a node and a set of one to three leaves.
+To propagate Monstera, select a new portion of the plant with at least a node or multiple nodes and a set of one to three leaves.

-- Place the set-up near an east or south-facing window that receives bright, indirect sunlight.
+- Place the set-up near an east-facing window or 3-5 feet away from a south-facing window that receives 5-8 hours of indirect sunlight.

-- After 2 to 4 weeks, roots start to develop, and then you can plant the cuttings into the potting mix about 3.5 to 4.5 inches deep.
+- New roots start to develop after 2-4 weeks.
+Hereon, plant the cutting into the potting mix about 3.5-4.5 inches deep.